Home, Automotive Repair Library, Auto Parts, Accessories, Tools & Equipment, Manuals & Books, Car BLOG, Links, Index

 RESURFACING CYLINDER HEADS

-To produce an OEM surface finish with a low RA value, a milling machine is recommended.
+To produce an OEM quality surface finish with a low RA value, dry milling is almost always recommended.
 Milling machines run the gambit from less expensive models with a two-bladed cutting head, fixed rpm and feed rate to top-of-the-line machines that have "precision pocket" multi-bladed heads and infinitely variable rpm and feed rate.
-Though many shops would love to have the best machine that money can buy, many feel they can get satisfactory results with a more modest model.

 A multi-bladed cutter will give the fastest cutting speed because there are more tool bits chipping away at the metal with each revolution of the head.
-In a high volume production application, a multi-headed cutter would save considerable time.
+In a high volume production application, a multi-headed cutter also saves considerable time.
 But multi-bladed cutters require more tool bits which are expensive and take longer to adjust.
 Each bit must be set to the same height so they cut evenly.
-So for these reasons, many shops prefer a milling machine with a simple, two-bladed cutter.
+So for these reasons, many shops prefer a milling machine with a simple one or two-bladed cutter.

 Some shops, though, will resurface a head using only one tool bit in a two-bladed cutter.
 Doing this eliminates the need to set both tool bits to equal heights, but it also requires an even slower feed rate (as low as one inch per minute at 1,000 rpm), which increases the time it takes to resurface the head even more.
 So the temptation is to use the same feed rate as before.
 But doing so cuts too quickly and leaves a rougher finish that may not meet the OEM spec.
 Such a short cut may work on older engines that do not require extremely smooth surface finishes, but it will not work on the newer engines that have MLS had gaskets.